-To say that mind is a phenomenon of matter does not trouble the Spiritualist; for it amounts to much the same as saving that mind is a phenomenon of X, which no one need be concerned to deny.
-For who shall say that Y may not be, in its ultimate essence, spiritual?
-To us the doctrine of an eternal continuity of development has no terrors; for in every cosmic revolution we see "a change from glory to glory, as by the Spirit of the Lord.
+To say that mind is a phenomenon of matter does not trouble the Spiritualist; for it amounts to much the same as saying that mind is a phenomenon of X, which no one need be concerned to deny.
+For who shall say that I may not be, in its ultimate essence, spiritual?
+To us the doctrine of an eternal continuity of development has no terrors; for in every cosmic revolution we see "a change from glory to glory, as by-the spirit of the Lord."

 To ask, "What is it that thinks? the brain, or something over and above the brain, called the mind?" is very much as if we were to ask, "What is it in the mag-net that attracts?
 The iron, or the magnetic energy taken up into it?"
-Both of these questions are to be answered in the same way.
-That which attracts is the magnetized iron; that which thinks is the vitalized brain.
+Both of these questions are to be answered in the sameway.
+That which attracts is the magnetized fron; that which thinks is the vitalized brain.
 And whence comes life but from the eternal source of all life and of all force?

-If a man can really think that the glory of the universe is explicable on the hypothesis of little indestructable and eternally dancing points of matter, which have no deeper reality within or beyond them, then certainly religion is in that man an incongruity, but it does not follow that he will be wholly destitute of it.
-For we do not believe that any man, in his rational moments can really think any such unthinkable absurdity.
+If a man can really think that the glory of the universe is explicable on the hypothesis of little indestructable and eternally dancing points of matter, which have no deeper reality within or beyond them, then cer-tainly religion is in that man an incongruity, but it does not follow that he will be wholly destitute of it.
+For we do not believe that any man, in his rational moments can really think any such unthinkable ab-surdity.
 He may think that he thinks it, but that is all.
 What he means is, that there is no further explanation manifest to him, however much it may be n eded; and therefore he calls his atoms the ultimate explanation of the world.

-But that does not hinder him from many a moment of reveriein which he recognizes in the universe some nameless unity that awes his spirit to a silent worship; in which his roused spirit takes its stand upon the self-evident truth, that inasmuch as something now is, something always must have been; and therefore being is eternal.
-In the beginning was the word: "That is to say, before the act was the will; before the means, the end; before the way, the purpose; before the body, the soul; before the formless, form: before death, life.
+But that does not hinder him from many a moment of reveriein which he -recognizes in the universe some nameless unity that awes his spirit to a silent worship; in which his roused spirit takes its stand upon the self-evident truth, that inasmuch as something now is, something always must have been; and therefore being is eternal.
+In the beginning was the word: "That is to say, before the act was the will; before the means, the end; before the way, the purpose; before the body, the soul; before the termless, form; before death, life.

 RECITATIONS.

 God of the living! in whose eyes Unveiled thy whole creation lies,- All souls are thine; we must not say That those are dead who pass away!
-From this, our world of flesh, set free, their powers, All thine, and yet divinely ours: For well we know, where'er they be, They live for us, and live to thee.
+From this, our world of flesh, set free, They all are living unto Thee.

-They all are living unto Thee.
-Released from earthly toil and strife, With thee is hidden, still their life; Thine are their thoughts, their works,
+Released from earthly toil and strife, With thee is hidden, still their life; Thine are their thoughts, their works, their powers,